melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

 We set out with the intention of making only the `type` attribute an implicit attribute, to make the possible failure of typing implicit.
-We found, however, that the implicit `Maybe` from this attribute spread to other attributes, which `type` relied on and which relied on `type`.
+We found, as discussed in Section 6 of the paper, that the implicit `Maybe` from this attribute spread to other attributes, which `type` relied on and which relied on `type`.
 These were `gamma`, `subst`, and `subst_out`, so they have an implicit `Maybe` on their types as well, to represent the potential failure in them which comes from the potential failure to find a type for an expression.

-We will look at two expression productions using monads implicitly and being monadified along with versions of them which use monads explicitly.
+We will look at two expression productions using monads implicitly and being monadified, along with versions of them which use monads explicitly.

-### Let Expression
+#### Let Expression

 On line 14 in `abstractSyntax/Expr.sv`, we have a production for typing a `let` expression using monads implicitly, which will be